 Although the 7 percent conversion fell short of Red/Acción’s hypothesis, it is still a higher conversion rate than their general newsletter list, which is presently converting at about 1 percent.
 However, this method is also much more labor intensive than the newsletter.

-The team learned a few things from the pilot, and was preparing for a second try at the time of publication:
+The team learned a few things from the pilot, and was preparing for a second try at the time of publication in September 2020:

 - The greatest value these social impact communities could offer was not their money, but their participation in Red/Acción’s journalism.
 They connected Red/Acción with stories and individuals Red/Acción could not reach as readily on their own, and helped the news organization gain trust.